Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: conclusion

 \section{conclusion}

 In this work, we investigated $\sim600$ JWST/NIRSpec spectra of galaxies at $4.5<z<13$ from public JWST survey.
 We construct stacking spectra from homogeneous samples and investigate how the typical galaxy spectra evolve with increasing IGM Ly$\alpha$ attenuation toward high redshift.
-We summarize our findings as follows: \begin{enumerate} \item We infer $\langle x_{\rm \HI} \rangle$ throughout redshift by comparing stack spectra with semi-numerically predicted IGM attenuation at different $\langle x_{\rm \HI} \rangle$ values.
-We use realistic model template constructed from $z=$2--5 galaxy samples.
-Our inferred $\langle x_{\rm \HI} \rangle$ redshift evolution is consistent with recent measurements from Lyman alpha emitters.
-Our measurement suggest very rapid and late cosmic reionization history, while we find tentative discrepancy between more extended and early cosmic reionization history calibrated by QSO Ly$\alpha$ forest measurements. \item We confirm the detection of Gunn-Peterson trough signal at $z<5.5$, indicating that IGM is almost completely ionized.
+We summarize our findings as follows: \begin{enumerate} \item We infer $\langle x_{\rm \HI}\rangle$ at $z=$5.0, 5.8, 7.0, 8.6, and 10.4 using realistic galaxy template model and IGM transmission model based on semi-numerical simulations.
+We find that the $\langle x_{\rm \HI} \rangle$ values of ${0.00}^{+0.12}_{-0.00}$, ${0.25}^{+0.10}_{-0.20}$, ${0.65}^{+0.27}_{-0.35}$, ${1.00}^{+0.00}_{-0.20}$, and ${1.00}^{+0.00}_{-0.40}$ at $z=$5.0, 5.8, 7.0, 8.6, and 10.4, respectively. \item Our $\langle x_{\rm \HI} \rangle$ inference are consistent with recent independent $\langle x_{\rm \HI} \rangle$ inference based on Ly$\alpha$ equivalent width distribution measurement using JWST data and Ly$\alpha$ luminosity function/clustering measurements by Subaru telescopes.
+The inferred redshift evolution of $x_{\rm \HI}$ are also broadly consistent with rapid and late reionization recently suggested by \cite{Kageura25} that are hard to reproduce by simply enhancing/limiting the ionizing photon production and/or escape fraction.
+We may require the emergence of hidden source of ionizing photon (e.g., AGNs) or time-evolving escape fractions to explain the inferred late and rapid cosmic reionization. \item We confirm the detection of Gunn-Peterson trough signal at $z<5.5$, indicating that IGM is almost completely ionized.
 We find consistency between the high precision Ly$\alpha$ transmission measurements using QSO spectra.
 Our measurements do not disagree with recent claim that cosmic reionization persist until $z\simeq5.3$. \item We investigate the dependency of Ly$\alpha$ damping wing absorption feature by the galaxy properties such as $M_{\rm UV}$ and $\beta_{\rm UV}$.
-We find no significant difference between the damping wing feature between different UV slopes, whereas we find the fainter galaxies show stronger damping wing feature at $z>7$ than the brighter galaxies, suggesting that the IGM around the massive halos are ionized prior to the small halos. \item We infer $\langle x_{\rm \HI}\rangle$ at $z=$5.0, 5.8, 7.0, 8.6, and 10.4 using realistic galaxy template model and IGM transmission model based on semi-numerical simulations.
-We find that the $\langle x_{\rm \HI} \rangle$ values of ${0.00}^{+0.12}_{-0.00}$, ${0.25}^{+0.10}_{-0.20}$, ${0.65}^{+0.27}_{-0.35}$, ${1.00}^{+0.00}_{-0.20}$, and ${1.00}^{+0.00}_{-0.40}$ at $z=$5.0, 5.8, 7.0, 8.6, and 10.4, respectively. \item Our $\langle x_{\rm \HI} \rangle$ inference are consistent with recent independent $\langle x_{\rm \HI} \rangle$ inference based on Ly$\alpha$ equivalent width distribution measurement using JWST data and Ly$\alpha$ luminosity function/clustering measurements by Subaru telescopes.
-The inferred redshift evolution of $x_{\rm \HI}$ is too rapid and late to be reproduced by simply enhancing/limiting the ionizing photon production and/or escape fraction.
-We may require the emergence of hidden source of ionizing photon (e.g., AGNs) or time-evolving escape fractions to explain the inferred late and rapid cosmic reionization. \end{enumerate}
+We find no significant difference between the damping wing feature between different UV slopes, whereas we find the fainter galaxies show stronger damping wing feature at $z>7$ than the brighter galaxies.
+Because brighter galaxies are more likely to trace the overdense environments and massive halos, the UV magnitude dependence of the Ly$\alpha$ transmission suggests that the IGM around the massive halos are ionized prior to the small halos. \end{enumerate}